Teaching and Supervising

 The School of Graduate Studies and the Center for Teaching and Learning offers workshops for faculty on graduate supervision.
 Check the SGS Workshops and Webinars for event details and material.

-How to Make the Most out of Your Supervisory Relationship: Advice from Supervisors & Students - Advice for Graduate Students (2.12MB)
+How to Make the Most out of Your Supervisory Relationship: Advice from Supervisors & Students (2.1MB) - Advice for graduate students.

 The Cross-Cultural Advisor at HCDS and can provide advice to faculty, staff and students on cross-cultural transitions.
-DETAILS
+Get more details at the Queen's University International Centre Training webpage.

 As supervisors and teachers of graduate students, you may encounter students in distress.
 Health, Counselling and Disabilities Services has provided this valuable list of signs of students in distress: